Codex vs Cowork for Regular People (Every Feature Compared)

 02

-Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 8:35, where the video says: “Co-work just because they have so many more connectors and these permissions are so important and we don't have that in codeex.
 Next, let's compare schedule tasks with automations.
 These both essentially do the same thing.
 So inside...”

 03